Red squirrels act

 the standard perches.

-cost $2.50 each and our standard flat rate shipping is
+Heavy-Duty perches cost and our standard flat rate shipping to

 cover postage, packaging materials & handling, and trip to the

 Heavy-Duty perches fill out the order form (without selecting a

 feeder) and write Extra Duty Perches in the Comments Box of